poppinss/indicative-rules/docs/sanitizations/singular.md

 ---

 Converts a value to it's singular version.
-If value is not a string then it will return as it is.
+If value is not a string then it will be returned as it is.

 ```ts
 import { sanitizations } from 'indicative/sanitizer'